blueaadvark/modern-trade-platform/libs-java/spring-parent/README.md

 # Spring-based microservices shared parent

+- Designed to be a parent project for main pom in multimodule µservice project
 - No dependencies, just unification of versions and required list plugins
 - Allows to to keep our number of technologies at minimum, so having one base project for all services looks as a good idea.